hashworks-code/littlebrahma.v2/_caseStudy-service/opm.md

 cHead2: "Challenge"

+challenge_list:
-content_para:
+    - content_para:

       content_lists:
         - cContent4: '- Design a dashboard to track different types of order profiles across different applications in a given test environment'
         - cContent4: '- Showcase  actionable metrics with bizops context when profiling a particular order type'
         - cContent4: '- Design a feature where the user can run multiple order profiles at a given time for testing'
         - cContent4: '- Unravel the complexity around order type, SKU type, application dependencies, status changes and localization of the order issue.'

 cHead3: "Perceive"
 csubHead3: "Solving the data puzzle"

+main_perceive:
-perceive_para:
+    - perceive_para:

         - cContent5: "We collaborated with the tech teams to run through the application to understand the intricacies of the order journey.
 We also, observed multiple applications to note numerous statuses of the order and captured the data attributes for the same. "
       content_lists1:

         - cContent7: '- Customer interviews and Surveys'
         - cContent7: '- Personas acting on the system'
         - cContent7: '- Brainstorming on the areas where usabality has to be improved'
         - cContent7: '- Entire flow of the order process'

 box-Head4: '60'
 box-Head5: ' Seconds'